-$\Omega_0 \leq 1500 \text{s}^{-1}$) prevents the development of convection.
-Initial perturbations are amplified rapidly, but saturation sets in within 6 milliseconds the growth rate being slightly larger than in the non-magnetic models.
-With $N^2/\Omega_0^2 \approx -5.7$, the model is dominated by buoyant modes, but there still exists some influence of the Alfvén modes.
-In particular, although infinitely long modes grow rapidly, the fastest growing modes are Alfvén modes of finite wavenumber which depends on b_0^z .
+for convection to be stabilised by rotation.
+The temporal evolution of the magnetic energy and the Maxwell stress of this model is shown in Fig. 17, while Fig. 18 gives the spatial distribution of the entropy of the model at two different times.
+Initial perturbations are amplified rapidly, but saturation sets in within 6 milliseconds the growth rate being slightly higher than in the non-magnetic models.
+With $N^2/\Omega_0^2 \approx -5.7$ , the model is dominated by buoyant modes, but there still exists some influence of the Alfvén modes.
+In particular, although infinitely long modes grow rapidly, the fastest growing modes are Alfvén modes of finite wavenumber which depends on $b_0^z$ .
 For sufficiently strong initial fields (or sufficiently fine resolution), these modes are numerically resolved, and have a growth rate exceeding that of the corresponding non-magnetic model.
-The magnetic field strength increases exponentially as the instability develops, and at the onset of saturation large convective rolls develop.
-In the saturation phase the flow geometry differs considerably from that of the corresponding non-magnetic model.
+The magnetic field strength increases exponentially as the instability develops, and at the onset of saturation large convective rolls develop (left panel of Fig. 18).
+In the saturation phase (right panel of Fig. 18) the flow geometry differs considerably from that of the corresponding non-magnetic model.
 It consists of down-drafts of cold material and up-flows of hot gas forming small-scale structures rather than large circular convective rolls.
 Like in the non-magnetic model, cold and hot regions correspond to regions of low and high angular velocity, respectively.
-Differential rotation with constant specific angular momentum, $\Omega \propto \overline{\omega}^{-2}$, develops due to hydrodynamic transport of angular momentum in convective overturns.
-The magnetic energy related to the radial component of the magnetic field and the Maxwell stress component $M{\varpi\phi}$ remain large during saturation, i.e. angular momentum transport converts the π^{-2} rotation law prevailing at early epochs into nearly rigid rotation (Fig. 16).
+Differential rotation with constant specific angular momentum, $\Omega \propto \varpi^{-2}$ , develops due to hydrodynamic transport of angular momentum in convective overturns.
+The magnetic energy related to the radial component of the magnetic field and the Maxwell stress component $M{\omega\phi}$ remain high during saturation, i.e. angular momentum transport converts the $\varpi^{-2}$ rotation law prevailing at early epochs into nearly rigid rotation (Fig. 16).

-If for the same initially rigidly rotating model the initial magnetic field is too weak to resolve λ{MRI} (we simulated two models with $b_0 = 10^4$ and 10^{12} , respectively) convection develops.
+If for the same initially rigidly rotating model the initial magnetic field is too weak to resolve $\lambda{MRI}$ (we simulated two models with $b_0 = 10^4$ and $10^{12}$ , respectively) convection develops.
 The growth rates are similar to those of non-magnetic models.
-The weakest initial field, $b_0^z = 10^4 \,\text{G}$, has no impact at all, and the evolution of the model with an initial field of 10^{12} G differs only slightly from that of the non-magnetic model.
+The weakest initial field, $b_0^z = 10^4$ G, has no impact at all, and the evolution of the model with an initial field of $10^{12}$ G differs only slightly from that of the non-magnetic model.
 The magnetic field increases exponentially as the instability grows.
 Large persistent convective rolls form, and differential rotation develops.
-After an initial exponential growth the mean magnetic energy remains large, but the contribution of the radial component of the magnetic field and the mean Maxwell stress component $M{\omega\phi}$ decrease almost by four and two orders of magnitude, respectively.
-Consequently, no significant angular momentum transport occurs due to magnetic stresses, and similar to the non-magnetized model a $\Omega \propto \overline{\omega}^{-2}$ rotation law develops.
+After an initial exponential growth the mean magnetic energy remains large, but the contribution of the radial component of the magnetic field and the mean Maxwell stress component $M{\varpi\phi}$ decrease almost by four and two orders of magnitude, respectively.
+Consequently, no significant angular momentum transport occurs due to magnetic stresses, and similar to the non-magnetized model a $\Omega \propto \varpi^{-2}$ rotation law develops.
 Fig. 16).